Explore UCD

 - the nature and sources of public international law;

-- questions relating to the sovereignty of territory and the state;
+- questions relating to the foundational principles of public international law governing the state and international

 - the evolving role of international organisations in contemporary international law.